shoelfikar/backend_api/README.md

-# MyApp Docker Compose Setup
+# Backend API Setup and running

 This repository contains the Docker Compose configuration to easily run and manage the MyApp application using Docker containers.